Leo4j/JRecon/README.md

 ### A tool to automate Active Directory Enumeration
 I've been working on this tool to automate a good part of the initial AD enumeration phase.

-JRecon is not perfect, but it does it's job - while I can go grab a coffee
+JRecon is not perfect, but it does it's job - while you can go grab a coffee

 My advice is to run the tool within an empty working directory folder, and (if needed) re-run within the same folder.